 - pale skin

 - rapid heart rate

 - loss of consciousness

-Signs of internal hemorrhaging include:
+Signs and symptoms of internal hemorrhaging include:

 - abdominal pain